Neural Wave Functions for Superfluids: FermiNet

-If the Hamiltonian is independent of spin and all of the single-particle orbitals are eigenfuntions of total $S_z$, one can assign spins to the electrons and every Slater determinant can be factored into a product of spin-up and spin-down Slater determinants \cite{toulouse2007,foulkes2001}.
-The wavefunction is no longer antisymmetric under the exchange of electrons of opposite spin, but expectation values of spin-independent operators are unaltered.
+If the Hamiltonian is independent of spin and all the single-particle orbitals are eigenfunctions of total $S_z$, one can assign spins to the electrons and every Slater determinant can be factored into a product of spin-up and spin-down Slater determinants \cite{toulouse2007,foulkes2001}.
+The wave function is no longer antisymmetric under the exchange of electrons of opposite spin, but expectation values of spin-independent operators are unaltered.
 Including a spin-assigned Jastrow factor expressed in the form $e^{J}$, a one-determinant SJ Ansatz becomes:

 where $\{\mathbf{r}^{\uparrow}\}$ and $\{\mathbf{r}^{\downarrow}\}$ are the sets of position coordinates of the $N^{\uparrow}$ electrons assigned to be spin up and the $N^{\downarrow}$ electrons assigned to be spin down, respectively.